OKFNau/okfnau/okfnmelb-intro.md

 * Ruth: Cosmologist and all-round source of enthusiasm
 * Jordan: Lawyer and GovHack Melbourne 2015 organiser

-We're lucky to be hosted by Thoughtworks, a software consultancy with a strong interest in community engagement and socially beneficial projects.
-Please help yourself to drinks and snacks in the kitchen, but respect the space: put dishes straight in the dishwasher and don't disrupt anyone still at work.
-The recycling and rubbish bins are located in the cupboard left of the sink in the kitchen, there are fire exits _here and here_, toilets are back out through the main entrance.

-We care about making everyone feel welcome, so please check out the code of conduct on the Meetup page.
-We have a mailing list (also linked), and we're active on Twitter at @okfnau.
-Please talk to _point out organisers_ if you have any issues.

-Is anyone here for the first time tonight?
-Would you like to introduce yourselves with your name, your special skill or superpower, and something you're looking for help with.
+* Hosted by Thoughtworks, an open-community aware software consultancy.
+* Drinks and snacks in the kitchen
+* Bins at the opposite end of the kitchen
+* Fire exits at either end of the building
+* Toilets opposite elevators
+* Respect the space: put dishes straight in the dishwasher and don't disrupt anyone still at work
+* Please read our code of conduct (http://au.okfn.org/code-of-conduct/) if you haven't already
+* Any issues or concerns, see one of the OKAU ambassadors
+* Find us on meetup (http://www.meetup.com/Open-Knowledge-Melbourne), Twitter (http://twitter.com/okfnau), our blog (http://au.okfn.org), and our mailing list (https://lists.okfn.org/mailman/listinfo/okfn-au)

 **Introductions**

-Great!
-Tonight goes like this: our speaker will talk for about 15 minutes, then there's plenty of time for questions.
-Healthy snacks are in the kitchen from around 7pm, so meet someone you don't know, share a skill or ask around for a project to get involved in.
-If you want to quietly hack away on a project, you can do that in here.
+First timers: Please tell us your name, your profession/passion, and something we can help you with.

+Tonight's speaker is _speaker_, after which there will be time for questions, then snacks/hacking/chatting around 7PM.
 We wind up at 9.

-Our speaker tonight is _introduce_.